f4exb/sdrangel/sdrsrv/readme.md

   - be able to run SDRangel on hardware with less CPU/GPU requirements in particular without OpenGL suport.
   - be used in sophisticated remote transponders or repeaters in a headless server configuration.
   - possibility to use Docker technology to host SDRangel server instances in a distributed environment.
-  - using [SDRdaemon](https://github.com/f4exb/sdrdaemon) for the RF device interface even more distributed architectures can be supported to share workload in a cluster.
+  - possibility to use SDRangel remotely for the RF device interface even more distributed architectures can be supported to share workload in a cluster.
   - using the Web REST API interface developers with web technology skills can implement their own GUI.

 <h2>Plugins supported</h2>